 At Vuly, we’re often asked what exactly makes a trampoline heavy duty.
 Well, not all trampolines are created equal.
 Some are designed with sturdier frames, to hold higher weights and to endure rough weather; others are not.

-Trampolines that last longer no matter what the conditions and that can take whatever a family throws at it—we believe – earn the title ‘heavy duty’.
-However, unlike what the word ‘heavy duty’ normally implies, these must-have qualities don’t make those trampolines eyesores—at least, not with Vuly!
+Trampolines that last longer no matter what the conditions and that can take whatever families throw at them – we believe – earn the title ‘heavy duty’.
+However, unlike what the word ‘heavy duty’ normally implies, these must-have qualities don’t make those trampolines eyesores, at least not with Vuly!

-We’ve all seen at least one in a friend’s backyard—the sad, buckled-leg trampoline sitting in disuse.
-Some trampoline frames simply aren’t well designed to prevent collapsing and don’t get the steel treatment that an outdoor product needs.
+We’ve all seen at least one in a friend’s backyard: the sad, buckled-leg trampoline sitting in disuse.
+Some trampoline frames simply aren’t designed well enough to prevent collapsing and don’t get the steel treatment that an outdoor product needs.
 A robust frame is essential for a heavy duty trampoline.

 Have you seen any other trampolines that stack up and could claim to be ‘heavy duty’?
 We think that our trampolines are the hardiest out there!